 - Introduction to Communication Disorders

-Graduate Courses and Practicum
+Graduate Courses and Clinical Practicum

-Master’s degree programs in speech-language pathology consist of 5-6 semesters and cover at least 48 credit hours.
+Master’s degree programs in speech-language pathology consist of five to six semesters and approximately 48 credit hours.
+Some of the courses you can expect to complete include:

 - Phonological Assessments and Intervention